 - Use your link in signatures.
 For example, for e-mails, and in forums.

-– Add your link to comments.
-When commenting other blog posts, online content or something on social media.
+- Add your link to the comments.
+When commenting on other blog posts, online content or something on social media.

 - Participate in link exchange schemes.
 This is something many bloggers do: they offer each other to add their links to the relevant article.